WARNING: unbalanced footnote start tag short code found.

 How Is Hailey Disease Treated?

 Since it is a genetic disorder, there isn’t a specific treatment for Hailey disease.[ref]Hailey-Hailey disease.
-US National Library Of Medicine.[/ref]
+US National Library Of Medicine.[/ref] However, depending on the severity of the lesions and skin erosion, doctors recommend the following things.

 - Topical medications: These include mild corticosteroid creams and topical antibiotics which relieve mild symptoms.
 Severe cases might call for stronger creams.